Research Says a Healthy Combo of Meditation and Exercise Can Naturally Reduce Depression

-This technique reduced depressive symptoms by 40 percent in only two months.
+This (cheap and effective) technique reduced depressive symptoms by 40 percent in only two months.

-"We know these therapies can be practiced over a lifetime and that they will be effective in improving mental and cognitive health," Brandon Alderman, assistant professor at Rutgers University and lead study author, said in a statement.
+"We know these therapies can be practiced over a lifetime and that they will be effective in improving mental and cognitive health," Brandon Alderman, assistant professor at Rutgers University and lead study author, says in a statement in Science Daily.
 "The good news is that this intervention can be practiced by anyone at any time and at no cost."

 It does take practice and self-discipline, but if you're looking for a natural and cost-effective way to boost your ability to manage stress, control anxious thoughts, and stay focused in the present, a combo of mindfulness meditation followed by a good sweat session is a great option.

 - How to Create a Meditation Space at Home in 6 Simple Steps